 This handbook is intended to provide an orientation, and to point you to some of the resources in the Faculty, your college and the wider university, which you can draw upon in order to make best use of your time as a graduate student.
-In addition to this, you should also consult the current Examination Regulations, which contains full and authoritative details of the syllabus and other requirements for your degree programme.
-Examination regulations will be available in early October 2020.
+In addition to this, you should also consult the current Examination Regulations, which contains full and authoritative details of the syllabus and other requirements for your degree programme (please see your specific course pamphlet).
+Examination regulations will be available in early October 2021.